syscover/shopping-cart/README.md

 ```

-Get tax amount from this item
+Get tax amount from all items
 ```
 CartProvider::instance()->taxAmount;